Building plan in East Jerusalem approved by local council after being held up until Donald Trump took office in the US.

 “They also said that it will be the death of the two-state solution.”

-On Sunday, Israeli authorities approved the construction of 566 settler homes in East Jerusalem.
+Just two days before the announcement, Israeli authorities approved the construction of 566 settler homes in East Jerusalem.

-“The rules of the game have changed with Donald Trump’s arrival as president,” Meir Turgeman, Jerusalem’s deputy mayor, told AFP news agency.
+“The rules of the game have changed with Donald Trump’s arrival as president,” Meir Turgeman, Jerusalem’s deputy mayor, told the AFP news agency.

 “We no longer have our hands tied as in the time of Barack Obama.
 Now we can finally build.”